22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Saddle

-The function of the saddle is to give support to the strings and lift the strings to a specific height.
+The function of the saddle is to support the strings and lift the strings to a specific height.
 It helps to transfer vibrations to the soundboard.
 It is placed at some angle to improve intonation.

 Strap Buttons